fbpx

 Year-end Financial Planning Checklist

 As we approach the end of the year, most people have a lot on their plates.
 With that in mind, the following list outlines several financial tasks that you can start taking care of now for a less stressful month of December.
+Click here to download a printable version of this checklist.

 Plan Out any Charitable Gifts

 Since the Tax Cuts and Jobs Act increased the standard deduction, many taxpayers no longer benefit from itemizing deductions (including charitable contributions).
-In 2022, the standard deduction amount is $12,950 for single taxpayers and $25,900 for married filing jointly.
+In 2024, the standard deduction amount is $14,600 for single taxpayers and $29,200 for married couples filing jointly.
+That said, you can still support your favorite causes and organizations in tax-efficient ways.
+Depending on your charitable intent and your short- and longer-term goals, you may want to explore one of the following strategies:

 • Give appreciated securities: If you do itemize deductions, this will allow you to avoid realizing capital gains and reduce your taxable income.
 Your deduction is limited to 30% of your adjusted gross income for the tax year.
 If you give more than the 30%, you are allowed to carry forward any unused deductions for up to five years.

-• Bunch Contributions to a Donor Advised Fund: You can maximize your itemized deductions in the current tax year by pre-funding future years of charitable giving.
+• Bunch contributions to a donor-advised fund: You can maximize your itemized deductions in the current tax year by pre-funding future years of charitable giving.
 This strategy is beneficial if you are close to the standard deduction level or if you had an unusually large income year and want to offset some of the taxable portion.

 • Give a Qualified Charitable Distribution (QCD) from your IRA: By giving some or all (up to $100k) of your Required Minimum Distribution (RMD) directly to qualified charities, you can fulfill your RMD obligation and the amount will be excluded from your taxable income.
 Reducing your income in this way may have additional benefits, like reducing your Medicare premiums in future years.
 This is a great way to use the standard deduction and still receive a tax benefit from your charitable gift.